-In Fiscal Year 2017, outcome management highlights included:
+In FISCAL YEAR 2022, outcome management highlights included:

-- Center exceeded SCDMH service hour goal for the year. - Collaborative documentation for the year was 87%. - QI quarterly audit resulted average score of 93.5 for the year. - Of the 445 persons receiving crisis intervention services, 65% of their dispositions was services in community based settings. - The Individual Placement and Support employment program found competitive employment for 61% of the patients served. - Patient and family satisfaction data indicated need to address frequency of services provided and structure of Center office hours.
+- Collaborative documentation for the year was 88%. - QI quarterly audit resulted average score of 87% for the year. - Of the 802 persons receiving crisis intervention services, 49% of their dispositions were services in community-based settings. - The Individual Placement and Support employment program found competitive employment for 53% of the patients served.